Contact Dr Marie Cahillane

 Background

-Dr Cahillane joined Cranfield University as a Research Fellow in 2008 and was appointed as Lecturer in Applied Cognitive Psychology in 2011, Head of the Applied Psychology Group in 2013 and Senior Lecturer in Applied Cognitive Psychology in 2018.
+Dr Cahillane joined Cranfield University as a Research Fellow in 2008 and was appointed as Lecturer in Applied Cognitive Psychology in 2011, Head of the Applied Psychology Group in 2013, Senior Lecturer in Applied Cognitive Psychology in 2018 and Reader in Applied Cognitive Psychology in 2024.
 As Principal Investigator she has led 17 research projects and collaborated as Co-Investigator on a further 15 projects.
-Research has been funded by the Defence Human Capability Science and Technology Centre (DHCSTC) and the Human Factors Integration - Defence Technology Centre (HFIDTC).

-Research includes individual and team/collective skills acquisition and retention, technology in support of learning and questioning methods in information gathering processes to mitigate cognitive bias.
-Past research includes Human-Computer Interaction in the Control of Payload on Multiple Simulated Unmanned Vehicles, and the frequency and impact of miscommunications arising from cultural variations in language use between UK and US coalition forces (jointly funded by the MOD and US DoD through the International Technology Alliance).
+Research has been funded by the Defence Science and Technology Laboratory (Dstl) through various contractual mechanisms and primarily focuses on individual skills acquisition and retention (i.e., skill decay).
+Previous research has examined the exploitation of human cognitive vulnerabilities in online content (funded by Dstl, through the Defence and Security Accelerator (DASA) Phase 1 and Phase 2 Behavioural Analytics Themed Competition).
+Other past research includes team/collective skills retention, technology in support of learning, and questioning methods in information gathering processes to mitigate cognitive bias.
+In addition, the frequency and impact of miscommunications arising from cultural variations in language use between UK and US coalition forces has been examined (jointly funded by the MOD and US DoD through the International Technology Alliance).

 Marie completed a PhD in Experimental Cognitive Psychology at Bath Spa University, which focused on the effect of irrelevant background sound on tasks involving short-term memory.
 The tasks looked at how speech, presented while a person performs a serial recall task, is more disruptive than other sounds.
 Conclusions were couched in terms of our understanding of how speech is processed and how the human memory system works.
 This research has direct applications for the design of optimal working environments for the retention and recall of information.
 Applications include the design of automated systems delivering visual and auditory information, where distraction by untimely auditory objects whilst attending to relevant visual information attenuates cognitive performance, e.g. in aircraft cockpits.